 - Changing the lighting around your structure.

 - Eliminate clutter inside and outside of your structure.

-The Hitmen’s year round pest control program covers common pests to ensure your property and home is protected from the basic spiders throughout the entire year.
+The Hitmen’s year-round pest control program covers common pests to ensure your property and home are protected from the basic spiders throughout the entire year.

 The Hitmen Termite & Pest Control provides an additional guarantee on recluse spider treatment where the client has provided access for the inspection of all rooms to identify recluse spider activity and that the appropriate preparation for service has been completed by homeowner or tenant.